 “….
 Prepare cream topping, as follows: 3-4 ounces of low-fat cottage cheese, add 1 teaspoon honey, 1 to 2 tablespoons linseed oil, 3 tablespoons low fat milk and blend together.
 (It is important to use a blender or electric mixer so that the mixture becomes completely homogenized).
 Add a little additional milk if necessary”.

 William Fischer was right beside Dr. Budwig for several days as she treated her patients, and he states that she added low-fat milk to the recipe.

 Another good source of research comes from Dr. Verma who visited Dr. Budwig and then later wrote a book entitled; “Cancer Cause and Cure” and on page 10-11, he outlines what he learned from Dr. Budwig on how to make the mixture:

 “The ingredients are 3 tablespoons of flaxseed oil, 6 tablespoons of quark or cottage cheese, 2 tablespoons of freshly ground flaxseeds and 2 tablespoons of skimmed milk.
 If the mixture seams thick add 1 – 3 tablespoons of milk”

 In conclusion, Dr. Budwig did add from 1 to 3 tablespoons of milk to the recipe.
-She mixed the flaxseed oil, low-fat cottage cheese (Quark) and low fat (skimmed) milk and then when these were properly blended, which takes about a minute using an electric blender (not blending by hand), she added honey and freshly ground flaxseeds.
+She mixed the flaxseed oil, low-fat cottage cheese (Quark), and low fat (skimmed) milk, and then when these were blended correctly, which takes about a minute using an electric blender (not blending by hand), she added honey and freshly ground flaxseeds.

-Obviously, many have had good results over the years without the addition of milk; however at the Budwig Center we believe that the closer we follow the original Dr. Budwig recipe, the more we can hope to achieve the outstanding success rate of Dr. Budwig.
+Many have had good results over the years without the addition of milk; however, at the Budwig Center, we believe that the closer we follow the original Dr. Budwig recipe, the more we can hope to achieve the outstanding success rate of Dr. Budwig.

 What type of milk should be used?